EstimatorInterface

 mutation_probsdict, default {“point”:1/6, “insert”:1/6, “delete”:1/6, “subtree”:1/6, “toggle_weight_on”:1/6, “toggle_weight_off”:1/6}

 A dictionary with keys naming the types of mutation and floating point values specifying the fraction of total mutations to do with that method.
 The probability of having a mutation is (1-cx_prob) and, in case the mutation is applied, then each mutation option is sampled based on the probabilities defined in mutation_probs.
 The set of probabilities should add up to 1.0.
+A non-positive value will disable the mutation, even if the multi armed bandit strategy is turned on (the mutation will be hidden from the bandit at initialization).

 functions: dict[str,float] or list[str], default {}